kakkarot9712/simple_redis_go/README.md

 ## Limitations

 - This server does not support `HGET` and `HSET` commands as of now.
-- Replication is partially supported.
-Though propagation of commands does works, some commands related to command propagation valdation like `WAIT` is not implimented as of now.
 - Server only supports loading RDB file from specified location but does not support RDB File saving using `SAVE` command as of now.
 - This server only supports very limited and basic features.
 - Only RDB with single database and basic key-value storage is supported.